 Where We’ve Been, Where We’re Going, Why?

-Personal and public photographic archives are used as a device to draw connections between seemingly disparate storylines – an American road trip, the return of Halley’s Comet, and NASA’s Teacher in Space program, with invited the first civilian to leave the Earth aboard the Challenger Space Shuttle in 1986.
+Personal and public photographic archives draw connections between seemingly disparate storylines – an American road trip, the return of Halley’s Comet, and NASA’s Teacher in Space program, which invited the first civilian to leave the Earth aboard the Challenger Space Shuttle in 1986.
 Shortlisted for the Paris Photo/Aperture Foundation First Photobook Award, 2016.
+Where We’ve Been, Where We’re Going, Why?
+By Aspen Mays & Dan Boardman, edited by Christina Labey, designed by Elana Schlenker.
+Published by Conveyor Studio & Houseboat Press, 2016.
+206 Full Color Pages, Double Wire-O Bound, Edition of 500

 Ships That Pass in the Night

-Drawing on real-time satellite feeds of maritime positioning data, custom software will determine when and where two ships “pass in the night” anywhere on the open ocean.
-A panel of bright lights will flash, signaling these serendipitous moments.
+Drawing on real-time satellite feeds of maritime positioning data, custom software determines when and where two ships “pass in the night” anywhere on the open ocean.
+A panel of bright lights flash, signaling these serendipitous moments.
 A printer records the names of the ships and their locations.

 Just days before one of the largest earthquakes ever recorded devastated central Chile in 2010, I arrived in Santiago to begin a Fulbright Fellowship at the University of Chileʼs Astronomical Observatory.
 I used an abandoned darkroom at the Observatory for my studio, and it was against this backdrop of destruction that Sun Ruins was conceived.
 During this time, I had access to rejected prints, negatives and ephemera from the labʼs archive, and Sun Ruins brings together two series that I created from this material.
 Both components call into question the expectation of photography as a documentary and categorical medium and each explore—to different ends—the visualization of knowledge in both studio art and observational practices.